 Having seen 172,048 new registrations by the end of 2018, BMW actually found themselves going down somewhat, but only by 1.7%.
 This is far from a concern for the German manufacturer, as with a brand-new 3 series on the way and a new 1 series to follow shortly after that, BMW are more than certain to have seen a big upturn once we reach the end of 2019.

-Audi has actually seen something of a downturn too, although much more severe than BMW’s 1.7% dip.
+Audi has also seen something of a downturn on the list of the best selling cars in the UK, although much more severe than BMW’s 1.7% dip.
 By the end of 2018, Audi had seen 143,739 registrations across the board, which is a fairly substantial downturn of 17.9% on the year before.

 As the third of the three SUVs to make the cut of 2018’s top 10, the Kia Sportage has been continuing to fall back somewhat farther away from the Nissan Qashquai and the Ford Kuga to retain it’s 10th place spot.
 That’s not to say that it didn’t have a strong year in 2018 to get to that position though, with just shy of 31,000 new registrations.